Why the Biden administration is giving new, heavier weapons to Ukraine - KTVZ

 This package stands out from previous security assistance in part because this tranche includes more sophisticated and heavier-duty weaponry than previous shipments.
 A US official tells CNN that’s by design, arguing that because Russia, which was unable to capture Kyiv, has shifted its strategy to concentrate forces in eastern Ukraine, the US is shifting its own strategy in what it gives Ukraine.

-“The counters of what they need is very different,” the US official said.
+“The contours of what they need is very different,” the US official said.

 The newly authorized package was announced days after national security adviser Jake Sullivan and Chairman of the Joint Chiefs of Staff Gen. Mark Milley spent more than two hours on the phone with their Ukrainian counterparts reviewing requests.
 Defense Secretary Lloyd Austin also spoke with Ukrainian Minister of Defense Oleksii Reznikov twice in the last week.
 Reznikov gave an update of the situation on the ground, which allowed Austin to determine what weapons Ukraine most needed.